hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 This section guides through the creation of a rectangular geometry surface representing a flume and its boundaries defined with edges (lines).
 To get ready, activate the **Geometry** module, right-click on *HYDRO_Hydrodynamic_1*, and select **Show Only**.

-{% include image.html file="white.png" alt="telemac salome geometry activate" %}
+{% include image.html file="salome/sah-exported-calc-case-geometry.png" max-width="415" alt="telemac salome hydro calculation case exported geometry" %}

 ### Build basic shape (2d surface) {#geo2d}